NebbGroup/docs.qlarm.com/content/settings/api-tokens/_index.md

     <img class="center_image myImg" onClick="reply_click(this)"  id="copyTokenForHeader" src="/CopyToken.png" alt="Copy API Token for request header" style="width: 35%;">
 <figcaption>Fig 8.
 Copy API Token for request header </figcaption>
 </figure>

+### Historical Values of Tags
+You can use API Tokens in API requests by tool for API requests.
+There are two steps to getting historical values for a tag in the token.

+First, a GET request should be made to the URL https://api.qlarm.com/odata/tags with two request headers: <br>
+header name: "Tenant", header value: (e.g.)"Tenant_name" and <br />
+header name: "ApiToken", header value: (e.g.) "e137764a-585c-4614-a34d-2d3cac0f062b".

+Second, get the id from the tag you would like to see historical values.
+Then a GET request should be made to the URL https://api.qlarm.com/odata/data(TagId='tagId',TimeFrom='startTime',TimeTo='endTime') with the following parameters: <br>
+tagId: should be the id from the tag, (e.g.) 0d302e53-c505-4792-a89e-46b5138d9dd3 <br />
+startTime: should be the starting date, formatted 2023-06-30 00:00:00 <br />
+endTime: should be the ending date, formatted 2023-07-31 00:00:00

+Historical value is limited to show results from the last year.
+Ensure the dates that are entered are within the past 365 days.

 <script>